EVERSE-ResearchSoftware/RSQKit/pages/your_role/TEMPLATE_your_role.md

 ## Introduction

-Provide a brief overview of the role's relevance to Research Software Quality.
+Provide a brief overview of the role and how research software and Research Software Quality are relevant to it.

-## Key responsabilities
+## Tasks & responsibilities

-Outline the main responsibilities of the role in relation to Research Software Quality.
+Outline the main tasks and responsibilities of the role in relation to Research Software Quality and highlight common challenges.

-## Challenges and solutions
+## Guidance

-Highlight common challenges faced by the role and how RSQKit can help overcome them.
+Highlight some guidance or how RSQKit could help overcome your challenges.